tianhaoz95/time_since/NOTE.md

 Your task is to make the 2 button stlyes in the status screen a reusable widget and use the button style widget that "custom date" uses for all other buttons in the app.

+Your task is to modify the login screen UI to make it look like @prototype/login-screen-sample.png, use @assets/images/login-screen-pattern.png as the asset for the pattern for the background.

 === TODO ===

-Your task is to modify the login screen UI to make it look like @prototype/login-screen-sample.png, use @assets/images/login-screen-pattern.png as the asset for the pattern for the background.
+Your task is to update the sign up screen UI to match the login screen UI.

 Your task is to use in_app_purchase package (https://pub.dev/packages/in_app_purchase#upgrading-or-downgrading-an-existing-in-app-subscription) to bring up in app purchase when the user tap on subscribe button on the upgrade screen.
 Here is an example code for using the package:
 ```